Archie Carpenter: Storylines

-In December 2008, Leila Roy (Lena Kaur) accused Archie of stealing chocolates from her advent calendar however it was later revealed she had been sleepwalking and stole them herself.
+In December 2008, Leila accused Archie of stealing chocolates from her advent calendar however it was later revealed she had been sleepwalking and stole them herself.
 He shares a kiss with Sarah Barnes (Loui Batley), who later witnesses Archie intimate with another girl.
 Archie attempts to reunite with Sarah occasionally, however she continuously rejected him.
 In a final attempt to regain her affection, he posts a billboard of himself half-nude.
 In February 2009, he kisses Sarah again.
 In March, Sarah succumbs to temptations and begins a relationship with him however Sarah dumps him as she notices his affection for her lesbian friend Lydia Hart (Lydia Kelly).
 Sarah revengefully dances with Lydia.
 In June, Archie endeavours to prevent his parents from uncovering Zoe's failed college course by "collapsing".
 Myra McQueen (Nicole Barber-Lane) resuscitates him and he verbally abuses by calling her a "troll", leading to Myra and Mercedes Fisher (Jennifer Metcalfe) trying to attack him.
 Later, Archie was undressed in bed, kissing an unseen person.
 He lay back and confesses to sleeping with Myra.
 Archie, along with Kris Fisher (Gerard McCarthy), Elliot Bevan (Garnon Davies) and Zak Ramsey (Kent Riley), move into Warren Fox's (Jamie Lomas) old flat after his death.
 While clearing out the attic, the boys found £100,000 of Warren's money and agree to keep the money safe for months, deciding if the money didn't belong to anyone, they would split it four ways.
 However, things become dangerous as Archie's greediness worsens.
 He calls his friend Jed to assist him in pretending to kidnap him in order for the other boys to give Jed the money, leading to Archie fleeing with it.
 However, Kris runs to Nancy Hayton's (Jessica Fox) house with the money and plans to go to the police.
 Jed actually kidnaps Archie seriously and gives him an ultimatum; either he receives the money or he would throw Archie over a roof.
 Elliot, Zak, Kris and Nancy salvaged him but, realising how the money affected their friendship, Kris abandoned it.
 After this, everyone neglected Archie, furious for Archie's betrayal.